Negative SEO: What It Is And How To Stay Safe?

-Nowadays, getting on the first page of a Google search is a huge accomplishment that needs extensive keyword research, content creation, social strategy, campaign measurement, and on-site optimization.
+Nowadays, ranking on the first page of a Google search is a significant accomplishment that requires extensive keyword research, content creation, social strategy, campaign measurement, and on-site optimization.

-Unfortunately, some people choose to refrain from putting in the work or money necessary to construct their websites effectively.
-Instead, they use shortcuts—negative SEO tactics—to undercut legitimate competitors and gain top rankings through deception.
+Unfortunately, some people choose to refrain from investing the necessary time and resources to build their websites effectively.
+Instead, they use shortcuts and negative SEO tactics to undercut legitimate competitors and gain top rankings through deception.

-Negative SEO has become a major worry as search algorithms develop and competition heats up.
+Negative SEO has become a significant concern as search algorithms evolve and competition intensifies.

 This tutorial will cover all you need to know about bad SEO.
 So without further ado, let us get started.